 - meat – if you’re on a vegetarian or vegan diet, vitamin and mineral intake should be well planned (e.g. vitamin B12, iron, and others).

-3. How does stress impact your general health and how to manage it?
+3. How does stress impact your general health and how can you manage it?

 Over thousands of years, the human body has evolved to release stress hormones in emergency situations that were life or death.
 It was essential for survival to have an adequate stress response in these situations.

 For example, if there was a lion attack, only those people with high levels of stress would survive.
 The cortisol and adrenaline levels would rise (cortisol increasing the blood sugar, adrenaline increasing the heartbeat/blood pressure) and provide energy to successfully run away.
 This stress response is still part of our genes today, but the difference now is that we don't face lions anymore (well usually).
 Instead of a lion, we have chronic stress – which can be heightened during a pandemic.

 The stress we are exposed to in modern times is less life-threatening but it happens more regularly and sometimes even daily.
 That ultimately damages our overall health and can contribute to cardiovascular diseases.

 Factors that cause stress usually differ from person to person and can depend on your assessment of the situation.
 Maybe ask yourself these questions when in a stressful situation: Have you already experienced a similar experience in the past?
 If so, was it good or bad?
 Have you developed skills that will successfully help you cope with the situation?
 Can you manage the stress triggers and control the situation yourself?
 Do you have a limit on how long you can handle the stress?

 If symptoms occur and continue to persist, you should seek professional help to manage it.
 The spectrum ranges from leisure time compensation and relaxation techniques to certain behavioral techniques.

 4. How and why should you protect yourself from the sun and dehydration?